 It’s not that I don’t think emergency funds were necessary before- I have advocated the need for everyone to have an emergency fund previously– it’s that I thought I was special and didn’t need one.
 Sure- I’ve always had an emergency fund… of $2000 cash set aside, and then whatever is left in my bank accounts.
 But what COVID-19 has taught me is that this is not nearly enough!

 The prevailing wisdom is that you should have around 3 months worth of your living expenses in savings.
 I could scrummage around and find some more liquid assets or even use a credit card.
-But it’s now clear to me thats not very sensible.
-You don’t want to have to sell shares during a global pandemic like this and solifidy you losses.
-Nor do you want to load the credit card with job security being on a knife edge.
+But it’s now clear to me that’s not very sensible.
+You don’t want to sell shares during a global pandemic like this and solidify your losses.
+Nor do you want to load the credit card with job security being on a knife-edge.

 So in the future- I’m definitely going to build up a larger emergency fund than what I use to.